besasam/apollio/README.md

 **Requirements**: PHP >= 7.1.3, Composer, MySQL

-Clone the repository and run `composer install` in the repository directory to download and install the required packages.
+Clone the repository and run `composer install` in the repository directory to download and install all dependencies.

-Create the file `/.env.local` containing your database credentials:
+Create a file `/.env.local` containing your database credentials:

 `DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name"`